 Chains of Nobility is the first book in the Brotherhood of the Mamluks trilogy.
 Set during the 13th century, the book is an immersive dive into the world of military slavery—a Muslim institution largely unheard of in the West, whose ranks ousted the Crusaders and Mongols from the Levant, preserving Islam.

-Book one was also awarded a 2019 Silver Medal in the Historical Fiction genre by the Military Writers Society of America.
+-awarded a 2019 Silver Medal in the Historical Fiction genre by the Military Writers Society of America

 *One hundred percent of the author’s income from the sales of this book will be donated to screened charities that support wounded veterans and families of the fallen.